visualbis/VV-Docs/docs/installation-guide/advanced/ssl/ssl-web.md

 ---
-id: ssl-config
+id: ssl-web
-title: SSL Configuration
+title: Configure SSL for BI Hub Web
-sidebar_label: SSL Configuration
+sidebar_label: Configure SSL for BI Hub Web
 ---

 This section explains the steps to *configure the SSL*, if you have installed *BI Hub Web with Nginx*.